ibexEclaireur/disciple-tools/README.md

 ### Step 3
 - At the top of the "Add New" plugins screen, select the "Upload Plugin" button at the top of the page.
-- Use the file upload tool, to upload the .zip file you saved in Step #1.
+- Use the file upload tool, to upload the plugin .zip file you saved in Step #1.

 ### Step 4
 - Once uploaded, "Activate" the plugin.
+> Note: You can find the "Activate" link for the plugin both on the screen on which you installed it, and on the "Installed Plugins" screen under the "Plugins" admin menu.

+### Step 5
+- In the navigartion bar, go to "Appearance" then "Themes"

+### Step 6
+- At the top of the "Add New" themes screen, select the "Upload Theme" button at the top of the page.
+- Use the file upload tool, to upload the theme .zip file you saved in Step #1.

+### Step 7
+- When you active the theme, wordpress will prompt you to install 3 pluggins:  for WP-API and Disciple Tools - Demo.
+- Psalm 119 and JWT Authentication are required, install them.
+- Disciple Tools - Demo allows you to add/remove sample data to your database so that you can explore the disciple-tools website more effectively.
+Installing it is recommended but not required.

 Done!

-> Note: You can find the "Activate" link for the plugin both on the screen on which you installed it, and on the "Installed Plugins" screen under the "Plugins" admin menu.
+You can visit the website by clicking on the home button at the top of the navigation bar.

 You now have a complete disciple-making CRM for your movement.
 Blessings!